-Its Professional and Advanced plans also let you build both pages and blogs.
+Its Build and Optimize plans also let you build both pages and blogs.
 That may be helpful if posting dynamic blog entries plays an important role in your marketing efforts.
-Additionally, GemPages has numerous mini-apps built in, such as a countdown timer, stock counter and tabs display, saving you the time and money that may be required if you were to download them separately.
+Additionally, GemPages has numerous conversion-driven elements built in, such as a countdown timer, stock counter and tabs display, saving you the time and money that may be required if you were to download them separately.
 This builder also allows you to sync your store with Facebook Pixel and Google Shopping.

 4. Shogun Landing Page Builder